NeeftB/checker-app-rest-service/README.md

 You can import the CheckerApp.postman_collection.json file in Postman and all the available requests will show up.

 To Start
-- change the credentials to your credentials in the DataSourceDefinitionConfig.java file.
+- Change the credentials to your MySQL credentials in the DataSourceDefinitionConfig.java file.
 This file can be found in: src/main/java/nl/hva/mobdev/checker/config/
 - Do a maven clean and install
 - Add the backend server to your IDE and start this.
 If everything works correct a browser screen will pop up with the text Hello World!